SeasonedMiso/CMDWarrior/README.md

 # CMDWarrior
-python based cmd card game test
+Python based CMD card game test

+Play the card with a higher attack than your opponent to damage their life and win!